Show summary Hide summary

 Little anecdotes and surprises around the first name Helio

-What I found amusing is that the first name Helio doesn’t really celebrate a saint, so sometimes it is given All Saints’ Day as a name day.
-It’s a somewhat free way of celebrating this unique first name, almost as if it belonged more to the sky than to a fixed tradition.
+What I found amusing is that the first name Helio doesn’t really celebrate a saint, so sometimes it is attributed All Saints’ Day as its feast date.
+It’s a somewhat free way to celebrate this unique first name, almost as if it belonged more to the sky than to a fixed tradition.

-Another funny thing: Helio is also the name of a chemical element, helium, which is a colorless, very light gas, and especially, also associated with the sun in its etymology.
+Another funny thing: Helio is also the name of a chemical element, helium, which is a colorless, very light gas, and especially associated with the sun in its etymology as well.
 This connection between first name and science is unexpected and fascinating, isn’t it?

 And did you know that those who inhale a bit of helium hear their voice become high and funny for a few moments?
-A little playful nod to all the times Helio could make you smile by making the air vibrate in a special way…
+A little playful wink to all the times Helio could make people smile by vibrating the air in a special way…